alphagov/passport-verify/README.md

 ```
 </details>

-For legacy/existing services (using MSA):
+If your service connects to GOV.UK Verify using a Matching Service Adapter, you should use the `createResponseHandler` method.

 See [createResponseHandler](https://alphagov.github.io/passport-verify/modules/_create_response_handler_.html#createresponsehandler)
 and its [callbacks](https://alphagov.github.io/passport-verify/interfaces/_create_response_handler_.responsescenarios.html#onauthnfailed) in the API documentation.

 <details>
 <summary>